Search for missing Titanic sub like 'going into space'

 So far, the searches have proved fruitless.

-Jules Jaffe, who was part of the team that developed the optical imaging system used to find the Titanic in 1985, said rescuers would have to look in three separate places.
+Jules Jaffe, who was part of the team that found the Titanic in 1985, said there were two likely explanations for the sub's disappearance.

-"It's either sitting on the seafloor, somewhere in the water column, or sitting on the surface," he told ABC10 in San Diego.
+"It's either a mechanical failure, or an electrical failure," he told AFP in La Jolla, California.

-"It could be in the water column.
-I think that's probably the most likely place it is."
+"I'm hoping it's an electrical failure, because they do have weights, one of the safety procedures that they have is to make themselves lighter.
+So if you're heavier than the water, you sink, if you're lighter than the water you float."

 Jamie Pringle, a professor of forensic geosciences at Keele University in Britain, said if the mini-sub had settled on the ocean floor, it could be very difficult to spot.